goauthentik/authentik/website/blog/2023-11-09-IPv6-addresses/item.md

 2. A router or routers on the link will provide the network prefix to the host.
 3. Previously, the subnet prefix was combined with an interface ID generated from an interface's MAC address.
 However, having a common IP based on the MAC address raises privacy concerns, so now most devices just generate a random one.

-### Every address is public

-There is no need for confusing internal, private addresses and external, public addresses and networks.
-With Ipv6 every address is public and there is no discernible difference between internal traffic and external traffic, as far as the actual addresses.

 ### No need to maintain both protocols across your network or convert IPv4 to IPv6

-Unless you already have IPv6 deployed right across your network, if your traffic comes in via IP4 or legacy networks, you’ll have to:
+Unless you already have IPv6 deployed right across your network, if your traffic comes in via IPv4 or legacy networks, you’ll have to:

 -   Maintain both protocols
 -   Route traffic differently, depending on what it is